THE FASAB DIGEST

 - About the Editor and Contact Information

-EDITOR'S COMMENTARY
+EDITOR'S COMMENTARIES

 In 1999 the American Institute of Certified Public Accountants (AICPA) granted FASAB the authority to set accounting standards for the accounting profession (Rule 203 status).
 This was a huge development because it gave FASAB credibility as a legitimate organization that could set generally accepted accounting principles (GAAP).
 It was a controversial decision at the time because many influential CPAs did not view FASAB as being an independent standard setting body because of the oversight role of the Principals (OMB, Treasury, and GAO) and the ability of any Principal to veto a recommended standard.
 FASAB changed dramatically after being granted standard setting authority to enhance its independence.
 The membership was changed to provide for a majority of non-federal members and veto authority was limited to OMB and GAO.
 Many other actions were taken as well since the AICPA indicated that it would review FASAB every 5 years to ensure its actions were those of an independent standard setting body.
 FASAB was reviewed in 2004 and no change in status resulted.
 FASAB has been warned that if a recommended standard were vetoed by a Principal, FASAB's status as a standard setting body for the accounting profession would be revoked.
 Another review by the AICPA is scheduled for 2009.